archivematica/archivematica-architectural-decisions/0008-remove-quarantine.md

 ## Decision outcome

 Option 1, because there is no evidence of use in the community to justify the continued maintenance of the feature and the positive consequences of the removal of the code out weigh the benefits of the functionality.

 ### Positive consequences

 * Simplified, easier to maintain workflow
-* Removes two configuration required by users but rarely (we think) needed
+* Removes two configurations required by users but rarely (we think) needed
 * Resolution of the following issues:
 * DSpace workflow issue: [#426][1]
 * Virus scan not triggered after quarantine: [691][2]

 [1]: https://github.com/archivematica/Issues/issues/426
 [2]: https://github.com/archivematica/Issues/issues/691